 As a street artist, Kaff-eine regularly adventures into forgotten and abandoned spaces to create her artwork, adapting her practice to suit the available surfaces, spaces and contexts.
 She continues and expands this practice with cheeseagle and seeks out communities and areas that others have ignored or neglected.
 Where possible, she uses locally-made materials to create the collaborative artwork and best reflect each community's distinct character.

 Visit Kaff-eine's website here.

-Emily is an Australian-Filipina currently completing her international law PhD on children’s rights in the Philippines at the Melbourne Law School, and is a recipient of the University of Melbourne’s Human Rights Scholarship.
-She has worked and volunteered in the not-for-profit sector for over 10 years, and fell back in love with the arts and storytelling working in children’s book publishing.
+Emily is an Australian-Filipina and has worked and volunteered in the not-for-profit sector for over 12 years.
+She fell back in love with the arts and storytelling working in children’s book publishing.
 She calls both Melbourne and Manila home.

 Each cheeseagle project draws together professional artists, community collaborators and project supporters.
 Read more about our current projects and the people behind them here.

 Artwork by Kaff-eine.
 Second photograph by Rowena Naylor.